 To get around the four primary partitions limit of the MBR partition table, the smart guys involved came up with the concept of an extended partition.
 By tagging a partition as an extended partition, it is then possible to create many more partitions under the extended partition.
-Those partitions are called logical partitions, and theoretically, there is no limit to the number of logical partitions that you can create.
+Those partitions are called logical partitions.
+Theoretically, there is no limit to the number of logical partitions that you can create.
 Note: Only one extended partition may be configured on a single hard drive.

 What the concept of extended partition brings to the table is illustrated in the screenshot below.
 You can see that there are three primary partitions (sda1, sda2 and sda3).
-And the fourth partition is an extended partition, which makes it possible to create more partitions (in this example, sda5, sda6 and sda7).
-Under an extended partition, you can have free space, and that free space is still usable.
+And the fourth partition is an extended partition, which makes it possible to create more partitions (sda5, sda6 and sda7 in this example).
+Under an extended partition, you can have free space, and that free space will still be usable.
 So you do not have to allocate all the available free space to the logical partitions of an extended partition.

 In the last two screenshots, the extended partitions were the last primary partitions (sda4).
 But it does not have to be.
 In this screenshot, for example, the extended partition is the second primary partition (sda2), and first logical partition number is still 5 (sda5).
 So whether an extended partition is the last primary partition or not, the logical partition number always starts with the number 5.